canvas-medical/documentation/collections/_api/practitioner.md

           - name: include-non-scheduleable-practitioners
             type: boolean
             description: By default, only scheduleable staff are displayed.
 Passing this parameter as **true** will return all active staff.
+          - name: email
+            type: string
+            description: Practitioner user email.
+          - name: npiNumber
+            type: string
+            description: Practitioner NPI number.
+          - name: gender
+            type: boolean
+            description: >-
+              A enum value that maps to the gender identity attribute in the Canvas UI.
+Supported values are **male**, **female**, **other** and **unknown**.
         endpoints: [create, read, update, search]

         create: